 In the image above, you might have noticed that topics and posts to the right of each sub board is shown as 0.
 We have not created any topics or posts yet, because not only the admin, but any user with permission can create a topic.
 Hence, let’s move to user creation.

 Registering a User

 A user can register his account from the forum home page.
 Just click on the ‘Register’ link on the top left of the home page.

-Just like any installation, you will be asked to ‘Accept the Terms of Service’.
-Click on the button ‘I accept the terms of agreement’ and you will be taken to the registration form.
+Just like any installation, you must ‘Accept the Terms of Service’.
+Click on the button ‘I accept the terms of agreement’ and you will be redirected to the registration form.
 Enter your desired username, email address and password, enter verification code displayed and you are done.
 You can then login using the username you registered.